SAP-samples/btp-services-intelligent-routing/05-Setup Azure Traffic Manager-Portal/README.md

     ![DNS Zone search using Azure Portal](./images/13.png)
     ![Select domain in Azure Portal](./images/14.png)

-15. Create a record set for the subdomain that [you have mapped to the SAP Launchpad service URL (Exercise 4: Step 21)](../04-Map%20Custom%20Domain%20Routes/README.md#endpointmapping):
+15. Create a record set for the subdomain that [you have mapped to the SAP Build Work Zone, standard edition service URL (Exercise 4: Step 21)](../04-Map%20Custom%20Domain%20Routes/README.md#endpointmapping):

-    - Name: subdomain that you have mapped to the SAP Launchpad Service URL
+    - Name: subdomain that you have mapped to the SAP Build Work Zone, standard edition Service URL
     - Type: CNAME
     - Alias Record Set: No
     - TTL: 1 Second (depending on your requirements, how fast a failover should be executed)
-    - Alias: DNS Name of the Azure Traffic Manager profile that you have copied in Step 18 - without "**http://**"(e.g. launchpad-failover.trafficmanager.net)
+    - Alias: DNS Name of the Azure Traffic Manager profile that you have copied in Step 18 - without "**http://**"(e.g. Build Work Zone, standard edition-failover.trafficmanager.net)

     ![Select domain in Azure Portal](./images/15.png)

 16. Repeat **Step 15** by changing the **Name** to *'s4hanart'*.
-This is needed to load SAP GUI-based Fiori apps to SAP Launchpad service. **s4hanrt** is the runtime destination name that is created in the destinations.
+This is needed to load SAP GUI-based Fiori apps to SAP Build Work Zone, standard edition service. **s4hanrt** is the runtime destination name that is created in the destinations.
     ![Select domain in Azure Portal](./images/17.png)

-17. You can now access the SAP Launchpad service URL using the custom domain.
+17. You can now access the SAP Build Work Zone, standard edition service URL using the custom domain.
   ![Custom Domain](./images/16.PNG)

 Congratulations.
-You have created an Azure Traffic Manager profile that detects which tenant should handle the user requests based on a monitoring endpoint you have deployed (SAP Launchpad service URLs in both tenants) in one of the previous steps.
-All requests sent to the mapped route in Cloud Foundry (launchpad.example.com) are going to the Azure Traffic Manager profile because of the CNAME record set in the DNS Zone of the domain.
+You have created an Azure Traffic Manager profile that detects which tenant should handle the user requests based on a monitoring endpoint you have deployed (SAP Build Work Zone, standard edition service URLs in both tenants) in one of the previous steps.
+All requests sent to the mapped route in Cloud Foundry (Build Work Zone, standard edition.example.com) are going to the Azure Traffic Manager profile because of the CNAME record set in the DNS Zone of the domain.
 Azure Traffic Manager then decides on the priority setting which tenant should handle the request.
 All of this happens on DNS level.
 (If you want to use the Azure Traffic Manager for other scenarios like loadbalancing, reducing latency or others - have a look at the [available routing methods](https://docs.microsoft.com/en-us/azure/traffic-manager/traffic-manager-routing-methods).)